gayverjr/pyemap/docs/algorithms/surface_exposed.rst

 which is the threshold proposed by Tan and coworkers [Tan2009]_.
 Residues 3.03 Å and shallower will be classified as exposed in the final graph;
 those deeper will be classified as buried.

+Please note that MSMS is not available on Mac OS Catalina, and therefore residue depth cannot be used on that platform.

 Relative Solvent Accessibility
 -------------------------------